johnboiles/esphome-hdmi-cec/README.md

 My use case: I already have an IR blaster built with ESPHome, but my new TCL TV has a Bluetooth remote.
 I want to control my older sound gear (connected over optical) with the TV remote.
 This component allows me to intercept HDMI-CEC volume commands and transmit the IR codes to control the soundbar.
 Theoretically it should allow you to make any older non-HDMI equipment work seamlessly with newer gear.
 You can also do things like monitor which source is selected, which HDMI devices are powered on, etc.

-Drop me a line on [Twitter](http://twitter.com/johnboiles) if you end up trying it and/or have ideas on cool use cases!
+Drop me a line on [Twitter](http://twitter.com/johnboiles) or the [ESPHome Discord](https://discord.gg/KhAMKrd) if you end up trying it and/or have ideas on cool use cases!

 ## Electronics